UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Related Work

-With the advent and development of deep learning, a series of MER algorithms based on Convolutional Neural Networks (CNN)~\cite{krizhevsky2012imagenet,simonyan2015very} are proposed.
-Deng \textit{et al.}~\cite{deng2017image} introduce an encoder-decoder model for OCR, leveraging a scalable coarse-to-fine attention mechanism.
-They present a new dataset, IM2LATEX-100K, demonstrating the superiority of their approach over traditional OCR systems in handling non-standard tasks.
-The WAP~\cite{zhang2017watch} model learns mathematical expression grammar and handles symbol segmentation autonomously, with its learned alignments closely mirroring human intuition.
-The PAL-v2~\cite{wu2020handwritten} model employs paired adversarial learning to recognize handwritten mathematical expressions, effectively manage style variations, and show solid performance on the CROHME dataset.
-Zhang \textit{et al.}~\cite{zhang2020tree} propose a tree-structured decoder for image-to-markup tasks, exhibiting superior performance over traditional string decoders in handling complex tree-structured markups, while maintaining flexibility for various sequence-to-sequence problems.
-Leveraging bi-directional learning, Zhao \textit{et al.}~\cite{zhao2021handwritten} and Bian \textit{et al.}~\cite{bian2022handwritten} effectively enhance the recognition performance of their encoder-decoder models for MER, thereby promoting advancements in the field of Handwritten Mathematical Expression Recognition (HMER).
-The CAN~\cite{li2022counting} enhances HMER by integrating a weakly-supervised counting module into the encoder-decoder model, optimizing HMER and symbol counting concurrently for improved performance.
-By employing data augmentation strategies, including distortion, decomposition, and scale augmentation techniques, Le \textit{et al.}~\cite{le2019pattern} and Li \textit{et al.}~\cite{li2020improving} substantially enhance the performance of MER, effectively addressing the issue of data scarcity.
-Deep learning-based algorithms significantly improve precision compared to traditional machine learning methods.
-However, current MER focuses more on handwritten formulas, overlooking those in documents and screenshots.
+With the advent of deep learning, various MER algorithms based on Convolutional Neural Networks (CNN)\cite{krizhevsky2012imagenet,simonyan2015very} were proposed.
+Deng \textit{et al.}\cite{deng2017image} introduced an encoder-decoder model with a coarse-to-fine attention mechanism, demonstrating superior performance over traditional OCR systems using the IM2LATEX-100K dataset.
+The WAP model~\cite{zhang2017watch} autonomously learned mathematical grammar and symbol segmentation, aligning closely with human intuition, while the PAL-v2 model~\cite{wu2020handwritten} used paired adversarial learning to excel in handwritten expression recognition on the CROHME dataset.
+Zhang \textit{et al.}\cite{zhang2020tree} proposed a tree-structured decoder for complex markups, and Zhao \textit{et al.}\cite{zhao2021handwritten} and Bian \textit{et al.}\cite{bian2022handwritten} enhanced MER with bi-directional learning in encoder-decoder models, advancing Handwritten Mathematical Expression Recognition (HMER).
+The CAN model\cite{li2022counting} improved HMER by incorporating a weakly supervised counting module, while Le \textit{et al.}\cite{le2019pattern} and Li \textit{et al.}\cite{li2020improving} employed data augmentation strategies to enhance MER performance.